 Reasonable adjustments to this procedure may be made, when appropriate, for students with additional needs or to allow for other factors that would otherwise place a student at a disadvantage.
-This may include holding meetings by videoconferencing (e.g. Skype), telephone conferencing or other appropriate means.
+This may include holding meetings by videoconferencing (e.g. Skype), telephone conferencing, or other appropriate means, by prior arrangement.